Iftik-har/QUOTES-GENERATOR/README.md

 - Randomly generates quotes from a predefined list.
 - Responsive design for optimal viewing on various devices.
-- Easy-to-use interface with a "Generate Quote" button.
+- Easy-to-use interface with a "New Quote" button.

 ## Technologies Used